Carlo Maria Viganò: Vatican report

-A report released by the Vatican on November 10, 2020 included additional information about reports surrounding McCarrick's behavior.
+A report released by the Vatican on 10 November 2020 included additional information about reports surrounding McCarrick's behavior.
 The report states that John Paul II had heard rumors about McCarrick engaging in sexual misconduct but did not believe them.
 It largely supports Viganò's contention about restrictions being imposed under the papacy of Benedict XVI, stating that Benedict had received a complaint concerning sexual molestation by McCarrick against a seminarian and that the Vatican Office for Bishops attempted to impose restrictions on his public activities but that he refused to abide by them.
 The report singles out Viganò by stating that he called for an "exemplary measure" against McCarrick while working for the Office of the Secretariat of State, but says that Benedict decided to keep the restrictions private.
-The report mostly fails to support the accusations levied by Archbishop Viganò against Pope Francis.
+The report mostly fails to support the accusations levied by Viganò against Pope Francis.
 It says that Francis, before becoming pope, had heard of allegations against McCarrick but believed them to be rejected by John Paul II, and that he had heard rumors of immoral sexual behavior by McCarrick but that he did not receive documentation about it until 2017, and that he did not learn of any allegation of McCarrick abusing minors until 2018.
 It refutes the idea that Francis made McCarrick an important advisor or that he sought to cover for him.